An interesting new trend has started which attempts to use human rights laws to advance the rights of animals.

 IVRA promotes veganism in law and argues for the rights of vegans primarily because this gives effect to the moral standing of nonhuman animals.

 Two recent cases of bullying of vegans have brought the importance of this work into focus.
-One, in the UK, involved the suspected suicide of a young school boy who was bullied by his school mates.
-The other was of a young student in Australia who had to move out of her university accommodation after being harassed due to her vegan beliefs.
+One, in the UK, involved the suspected suicide of a young school boy who was bullied by other students because of his vegan beliefs.
+The other case was of a young student in Australia who had to move out of her university accommodation after being harassed due to her vegan beliefs.

 Other cases which have been reported to IVRA involve disputes where a person's veganism was threatened to be used against them.
 This includes child custody cases, where it was claimed that because one partner was vegan they should not have custody of the children.

 There is also a case where a child who was born vegan has come under pressure to transition to vegetarianism whilst in the care of a local authority.
-Yet another case involves the lack of vegan food for a 5 year old in school.
+Yet another case involves the lack of vegan food for a five-year-old in school.